-An international team of researchers believe a new test can reveal a lot about your state of health and your longevity.
+An international team of researchers believes a new test can reveal a lot about your state of health and your longevity.

-Best of all, this test couldn’t be easier.
+Best of all, this test couldn’t be more straightforward.
 I’ve dubbed it the “flamingo test” because it involves nothing more than standing on one leg like a flamingo.

 Here’s what you need to know…